 Although this article was last updated in May 2019, we actually have proven a couple of times that old scratchcards can be purchased.

-In an update to this article we made on 4th October 2018, we announced that there were no more jackpots left on the £300,000 Blue scratchcards.
+In an update to this article we made back in 4th October 2018, we announced that there were no more jackpots left on the £300,000 Blue scratchcard.

 However, we managed to purchased one on the 7th October just to reiterate the point that they are still available to buy after all the jackpots are gone.